ameliamd15/driving-class-availability/README.md

 Before running the script, update the ##TDSID##, ##TDSPASSWD##, ##GMAILID##, ##GMAILPASSWD## with your ids and passwords.

 To run the script periodically every 5 minutes, I set it up as a cron job.
-A good explanation and guide can be found here: https://medium.com/macoclock/automate-running-a-script-using-crontab-on-macos-88a378e0aeac
+A good explanation and guide on how to do that can be found here: https://medium.com/macoclock/automate-running-a-script-using-crontab-on-macos-88a378e0aeac